 May our Lord Jesus Christ himself and God our Father, who loved us and by his grace gave us eternal encouragement and good hope, encourage your hearts and strengthen you in every good deed and word.
 [2 Thessalonians 2:16–17]

-And pray that we may be delivered from wicked and evil men, for not everyone has faith.
+Finally, brothers, pray for us, that the word of the Lord may speed ahead and be honored, as happened among you, and pray that we may be delivered from wicked and evil men, for not everyone has faith.
 But the Lord is faithful, and he will strengthen and protect you from the evil one.
 We have confidence in the Lord that you are doing and will continue to do the things we command.
 May the Lord direct your hearts into God’s love and Christ’s perseverance.
-[2 Thessalonians 3:2–5]
+[2 Thessalonians 3:1–5]

 Now may the Lord of peace himself give you peace at all times and in every way.
 The Lord be with all of you.
 [2 Thessalonians 3:16]